 - 1. Keep calm. - 2.
-Let the child sit in a position they find most comfortable.
-Many children find it comfortable to sit forwards with their arms crossed on the table. - 3.
+Let the child sit in a position they find most comfortable. - 3.
 Ensure the child has 2 puffs of their usual reliever using their spacer device if provided.
-(If the child's inhaler is not working, or found to be out of date, the school emergency inhaler will be given) - 4.
-STAY WITH THE CHILD.
+(If the child's inhaler is not working, or found to be out of date, the school emergency inhaler will be given) - STAY WITH THE CHILD.
 The reliever should work in 5 10 minutes - 5.
 If the symptoms disappear, the pupil can return to the lesson as normal. - 6.
-If symptoms have improved but not disappeared then give 1 puff of the reliever inhaler every minute for 5 minutes for up to 10 puffs in total.
+If symptoms have improved but not disappeared then give 1 puff of the reliever inhaler every minute for 5 minutes for up to 10 puffs in total. - 7.
+If the reliever has no effect after 10 mins the child is having a severe asthma attack (see below for management)